-Hitting the bull’s-eye with your DELE exam preparation depends a lot on having a proper PLAN.
+Hitting the bull’s-eye with your Spanish DELE exam preparation, or for its online twin the SIELE or the American OPI depends a lot on having a proper STUDY PLAN.

 WHAT YOU NEED FOR PLANNING: To plan properly, you need to know and understand the knowledge and skill sets that the “examen DELE ” curriculum requires of candidates at your level.
-Hand-in-hand with that, you need to identify your own shortcomings in relation to those knowledge and skill sets.
+Hand-in-hand with that, you need to identify your own shortcomings in relation to those knowledge and skill sets, as measured in a proper diagnostic, against the four scoring criteria that examiners will use to assess you.
 Then you have to identify the resources that you will require to overcome your shortcomings.
 Lastly you have to build in a feedback mechanism, to assess whether your draft plan is adequate, and thereafter to monitor your progress (so that you can continuously adapt, as and when necessary).

-Be aware, though, that in preparing for the DELE exam, planning how to acquire the relevant knowledge of Spanish that you still lack, isn’t enough.
+Be aware, though, that in preparing for the DELE exam, planning how to acquire the relevant knowledge of Spanish and its cultural context that you still lack, isn’t enough.
 This is because of the unique nature of the DELE system.
 It isn’t so much WHAT you know that’s tested (in other words, it’s not your typical school exam format).
 Rather, it’s your ability to APPLY that knowledge in real-world communicative settings, that’s being assessed.
-Therefore, in addition to acquiring the relevant knowledge, you particularly need to plan to acquire and practice the application skills – communication skills – as well.
+Therefore, in addition to acquiring the relevant knowledge, you particularly need to plan to acquire and practice those communicative skills as well.

 THE “DEMAND SIDE” VERSUS THE “SUPPLY SIDE” OF YOU PLAN: It is only once you understand WHAT you have to learn about Spanish and the Hispanic world, as well as how you will be MARKED, plus what SKILLS you have to hone, that you will have assembled all the ingredients required to draw up what we may call the “demand side” of your own individualized DELE exam preparation plan.
 Remember that your plan needs to help you to meet all of the knowledge and skills demanded by the four sets of pruebas (tests) of which DELE consist.
 Because in order to pass the exam, you have to obtain a pass grade for each section, namely reading comprehension, audio comprehension, expression in writing and oral expression.